-- (63) The Biblical foundation presented here, while taking into account the patriarchal context of origin and interpretation, reveals considerable potential for equality between man and woman, as well as the common mission of the faithful for the proclamation of the Gospel, regardless of their gender. - (64) The Good News of Jesus centred on the announcement of the coming rule of God (Mk 1:15).
+The Biblical foundation presented here, while taking into account the patriarchal context of origin and interpretation, reveals considerable potential for equality between man and woman, as well as the common mission of the faithful for the proclamation of the Gospel, regardless of their gender.

+The Good News of Jesus centred on the announcement of the coming rule of God (Mk 1:15).
 The announcement that the kingdom of God is at hand was targeted at everyone.
 The Gospels report that Jesus had a multitude of encounters with women.
 It is evident in all the stories that Jesus has a brotherly, affirming attitude towards women.
-He speaks to them, he heals them, He teaches them as His disciples; He protects them from social injustice and religious discrimination. - (65) In all the Easter stories that the Gospels tell of the empty tomb, it is women who are the first witnesses to the resurrection.
-They, unlike most of the disciples, persevered at the cross and dare to go to the tomb, they receive the revelation of the victory over death and they are entrusted with proclaiming the Easter message. - (66) Charismatic equality in the Pauline congregations includes women.
+He speaks to them, he heals them, He teaches them as His disciples; He protects them from social injustice and religious discrimination.

+In all the Easter stories that the Gospels tell of the empty tomb, it is women who are the first witnesses of the resurrection.
+They dare to go to the tomb, they receive the revelation of victory over death, and they are entrusted with proclaiming the Easter message.

+Charismatic equality in the Pauline congregations includes women.
 Women naturally have a share in the spiritual gifts, all of which are to be contributed towards building up the congregation.
 The missionary work of early Christianity did not therefore dispense with the services of women.
 In fact, they devoted their time, energy and indeed their whole lives to spreading the Gospel.
 They were active in the early Christian communities in preaching, in pastoral care, in education, and in leadership.